 BUSINESS CONTINUITY PLAN SUMMARY

-Blaylock Robert Van, LLC (the “Firm”) has developed a Business Continuity Plan to ensure the Firm’s preparedness and adaptability in response to events that significantly disrupt our business operations.
+Blaylock Beal Van, LLC (the “Firm”) has developed a Business Continuity Plan to ensure the Firm’s preparedness and adaptability in response to events that significantly disrupt our business operations.
 The Firm’s Business Continuity Plan provides for variations in our response to an actual event since the timing and impact of disasters and disruptions are unpredictable.
 Please keep that in mind as you review the below information summarizing the Firm’s Business Continuity Plan (BCP).

 Contacting Us – Please contact our clearing firm, Pershing LLC, directly at (201) 413-2000 if after a significant business disruption you are unable to reach an employee of our Firm at our main number (212) 715-6600.
 Pershing will provide you with instructions on how to promptly access funds and/or securities, enter orders and process other trade-related, cash and security transfer transactions for your account.